 What can I do to stay positive during this therapy journey?

 There is a very strong link between your thoughts, feelings and actions.
-How you think and feel can help or hinder you in taking those small actions that can improve your health in a big way.
+How you think and feel can stop you from taking those small actions that can improve your health in a big way.
 Like going to the doctor, getting your blood pressure checked, or persisting with your sleep apnea therapy.

 Here are some tips on how to stay positive during therapy:

 No one knows you better than you know yourself.

 By becoming more aware of your own helpful and unhelpful thoughts, you might be able to control them and make better choices for your health.

 Try to see if there is a certain pattern to what you generally think about therapy.
 For example, do you catch yourself thinking, “This is all too hard—I just can’t be bothered anymore.”

 By observing what these thoughts are and when they occur, you might be able to stop them and turn them around.
 And instead say, “Sticking to therapy might be difficult, but I feel so much better in the morning.”